Names of India: Bharat

-The use of Bharat often has political overtones, appealing to a certain cultural conception of India.
-In 2023, President Droupadi Murmu and Prime Minister Narendra Modi used the Bharat name in connection with a G20 gathering, which caused speculation on a name-change for the country.
+The use of Bharat often has political overtones, appealing to Hindu nationalists.
+In 2023, Prime Minister Narendra Modi's Hindu nationalist government used the name Bharat in connection with a G20 gathering, which caused speculation on a name-change for the country.
 Such a change would need a constitutional amendment, meaning two-thirds of the vote in each of the two houses of parliament, and an official notice to the UN, advising how to write the name in the UN's six official languages.

-Epigraphical references

-The earliest recorded use of Bhārata-varṣa (lit.
-'Bharat mainland') in a geographical sense is in the Hathigumpha inscription of King Kharavela (first century BCE), where it applies only to a restrained area of northern India, namely the part of the Ganges west of Magadha.
-The inscription clearly mentions Bharat was named after Bharata, the son of first Jain tirthankara Rishabhanatha.